killtheyak/killtheyak-pages/use-vimrc-in-terminal-and-gui.md

 title: Use the same vimrc for terminal and gui
 updated: 2013-08-09 10:00:00
-description: If you like to use Vim in the Terminal and within various GUI's (Macosx and Linux), as I do, here is parts of my .vimrc file that help to make this happen.
+description: If you like to use Vim in the Terminal and within various GUI's (Macosx and Linux), as I do, here are parts of my .vimrc file that help to make this happen.
 os: [macosx, windows, linux]
 tags: [vim]
 deps: []